Home

 • defining the desired outcome

-Demonstrate your analytical skills by using one of these examples relevant to your own experience:
+Demonstrate your competence by using one of these analytical examples relevant to your own experience:

 • finding the cause of a problem